oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/hol/intro/intro.md

 If you already have a cloud account, skip to the **Get Started** section.

-1. Open up another browser window ro tab to access the Oracle Cloud account registration form at [oracle.com/cloud/free](https://signup.cloud.oracle.com/)
+1. Open up another browser window or tab to access the Oracle Cloud account registration form at [oracle.com/cloud/free](https://signup.cloud.oracle.com/)

     You will be presented with a registration page.

     ![Sign-up page](images/cloud-infrastructure.png)

-2. Enter the following informaiton to create your Oracle Cloud Free Tier Account.
+2. Enter the following information to create your Oracle Cloud Free Tier Account.

     * Choose your **Country**

     * Enter your **Name** and **Email**

-3. Once you have entered a valid email address, select the **Verity my email** button.The screen will appear as follows after you select the button:
+3. Once you have entered a valid email address, select the **Verify my email** button.
+The screen will appear as follows after you select the button:

     ![Email verification](images/verify-email.png)